PoC vs prototype vs MVP in mobile app development

 So, if you’re feeling confused about where to start, don’t worry, as you’re not alone.
 We’re going to help you understand the differences between a prototype, a proof-of-concept and an MVP for your mobile development project.

-POC, Prototype, or MVP – Which should you choose?
+PoC vs prototype vs MVP – Which should you choose?

 We’re now going to walk you through the specifics of each of these three approaches.
 Then we’ll take a look at the pros and cons for each concept, so you can get a better picture of what they have to offer.

-1. Proof-of-concept in app development
+1. Proof-of-concept in mobile app development

 A proof-of-concept (POC) tests whether a particular concept is feasible from a technical point of view.
 Basically, the POC application method needs to have a straightforward end goal in sight, and it has to demonstrate whether that goal can be achieved or not.
 Following the implementation of this process, all parties involved should be able to answer the question: can this be built?